sap-tutorials/Tutorials/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md

 ## Details

 ### You will learn
 The SAP Web IDE (Integrated Development Environment) has a project template wizard, which makes it easy to create new applications quickly.
-In this tutorial you will build an app that reads product and supplier information from an OData source and displays it in a responsive mobile web app.
+In this tutorial you will build a mobile app that reads product and supplier information from an OData source and displays it in a responsive mobile web app.

 You will be setting a few configurations, then filling out a few forms in this step, but the end result is an application which can be run on a mobile device.
 Ready?
 Let's get started...